josephwilk/finger-smudge/README.md

 Turn Shazam on, run a generative piece of music until a match is found.

+Turns out its pretty easy to trick Shazam.
+To make it more interesting we consider not only a match but the match with the highest number of previous Shazam examples (hence more data and Shazam should be more accurate).

 ## Listen to the Audio Experiments

 * https://soundcloud.com/josephwilk/sets/finger-smudge